Skip to content

 For each module:

 3. Determine the maximum power produced by the module when all cells are connected as per the module layout, including bypass diodes in parallel with the cell strings (solving the SPICE model of the module at the module temperature).
-That gives PMM.
+That gives PMMP_{MM}.

 4. The absolute mismatch loss for that module is PnoMMPMMP_{noMM} - P_{MM}.